 Social media requires significant time and dedication.
 Although student interns can be tremendous collaborators on social media initiatives, they should never “own” official KU-branded social media accounts or profiles.
 Such profiles should be owned and maintained by staff or faculty members.

-Next, identify a manager for the account.
-Once a manager is established, but before the account has been created, contact the Office of Marketing Communications digital strategy team at firstname.lastname@example.org to identify the individual’s role in managing the accounts and briefly explain the purpose of the account.
-Contacting the Marketing Communications team before creating a social media account is necessary for inclusion on the Connect to KU directory and recognition by Marketing Communications.
+Identify a manager for the account.
+Once a manager is established, but before the account has been created, contact Marketing Communications social content team at firstname.lastname@example.org to identify the individual’s role in managing the accounts and briefly explain the purpose of the account.

 Here’s a list of the most commonly used hashtags at KU: